drewnoakes/figgle/README.md

                      |/
 ```

-Alternatively, use Figgle's source generator to embed just the fonts you want into your assembly, or—if the text to render is known ahead of time—generate output during compilation, so you don't need to ship Figgle binaries with your app.
+Alternatively, use Figgle's source generator to embed just the fonts you want into your assembly, or&mdash;if the text to render is known ahead of time&mdash;generate output during compilation, so you don't need to ship Figgle binaries with your app.
 See below for details.

-The library bundles 265 [FIGlet](http://www.figlet.org/) [fonts](http://www.jave.de/figlet/fonts.html).
+The library bundles 265 [FIGlet](http://www.figlet.org/) [fonts](http://www.jave.de/figlet/fonts.html) in the [Figgle.Fonts](https://www.nuget.org/packages/Figgle.Fonts) NuGet package.
 You can add your own if that's not enough!

 ## Installation